Unisha-bhatta/ProductivityHub/README.md

 The entire app runs in the browser with zero build tools, zero frameworks, and zero dependencies.
 Data persists across sessions using the browser's `localStorage` API.

-This project was built as a real-world frontend exercise demonstrating SPA architecture, API integration, drag-and-drop interaction, responsive design, and a professional design system — all from scratch.
+This project was built as a real-world frontend exercise demonstrating SPA architecture, API integration, drag-and-drop interaction, responsive design, and a professional design system.

 ---